I have the occasion to integrate some teams of developers through my different customer projects and jobs; often some of my teammates asked me:

-Some organizations provide a laptop, desktop and virtual machines to work and some other organizations not (bring your own device)...
-In the both of cases, this is the same problem: What are you doing if you:
+Some organizations provide a laptop, desktop, and virtual machines to work, and some other organizations not (bring your own device)...
+In both cases, this is the same problem: What are you doing if you:

 - have to rollback your environment

-- wish share your environment with another developer
+- wish to share your environment with another developer

 - broke your environment